 But the worst of this decidedly average bunch was Coles' Ultra Floor Cleaner Sweet Orchard, scoring a lowly 40%.
 Why would you put something in your mop bucket that's going to make the water even less effective for cleaning?

 The remaining 10 cleaners in the test scored the same as plain water, which isn't great but is marginally better than the Coles product that couldn't even manage that.

 "If you want your floors clean, just use a plain old bucket of hot water," says Ashley Iredale, CHOICE home cleaning expert.
 "Save your money."

-When we tested plain water against multipurpose cleaners in our labs, it scored just 40%.
-Considering how much you pay for it, that's not a bad result.
+When we tested plain water against multipurpose cleaners in our labs, it scored just 41%.
+Considering it's more-or-less free, that's not a bad result.

-But when you actually are paying for a cleaning product, you'd assume it'd do a better job than tap water.
-Unfortunately that wasn't the case for six of the 27 products we tested: five of them scored the same as plain water, and one scored even worse!
+But when you're paying for a cleaning product, you'd assume it'd do a better job than tap water.
+Unfortunately that wasn't the case for Strike's Multi Purpose Cleaner, which failed to outperform plain water with a matching 41% score.

-Promoted as an alternative to laundry detergent, laundry balls are another item we can add to the 'don't need' list.
+Promoted as a more eco-friendly alternative to laundry detergent, laundry balls are another item we can add to the 'don't need' list.